 A studio apartment for rental was created on the second floor, and public restrooms for the Park were built.
 In early 1988, the Park District and the Southold Historical Museum volunteers Cliff and Eunice Benfield, Don and Doris Bayles, and Bob Pettit planned and effected the restoration of the tower and lantern room.
 The tower was re-commissioned by the Coast Guard on June 9, 1990, and the light was again lit after many decades of silence.

 In a 1993 agreement between the Southold Historical Museum and the Park District, the Nautical Museum retains perpetual occupancy as long as it maintains its exhibition function for the tower and museum space.
 The US Coast Guard maintains the operation of the light and the Park District maintains the grounds, restrooms and apartment.
-The Southold Historical Museum and the Park District share in cooperative maintenance and restoration activities.
 In 2006, the entire interior of the Nautical Museum portion of the lighthouse was revamped with new historical objects and documents, labels, and displays.
 In 2023, the exhibit space was further updated to include interactive, family friendly exhibits, new displays, and re-imagined floor space to better share our local maritime story.